amitgajbhiye/encoder_mentions/README.md

 - word_sent_file: The file containing input data for which mention or definition embeddings are to be generated.
 The input file is in the tab seperated format of -  (word sentence).

-- pretrained_model_path: The path of the mention and definition encoders downloaded.
+- pretrained_model_path: The path of the mention and definition encoders as downloaded above.

 - save_dir: The directory path where final embedding files will be saved.
 The embeddings are saved in a pickled list in the format - (word sentence embedding).